mikitsu/buchschloss/doc/scripts.rst

 Special functions (i.e. only ``Group.activate``) are also called on the viewing
 object: ``Group.gname:activate{...}`` (or ``Group['gname']:activate{...}``).

-For convenience, there also exists a builtin function ``check_level``, which takes a level to compare against as first argument and an optional second argument that decides whether to show an alert on failure (``true`` by default).
-It compares the *script invoker's* level to the passed one and return ``true`` if the invoker's level is lower.
+For convenience, the builtin function ``check_level`` is also provided.
+It takes a level to compare against as first argument and an optional second argument that decides whether to show an alert on failure (``true`` by default).
+It compares the *script invoker's* level to the passed one and returns ``true`` if the invoker's level is lower.
 While this may sound unintuitive, it allows you to write ``if check_level(req_level) then return end`` at the beginning of functions to check for a level.
 Use this if you want to restrict access to script-specific functions.
 Errors with standard functions will be correctly shown to the user